chukwuk/chukwuk.github.io/_blogs/CUDA_streams/index.md

 }
 ```

+## Runtime comparison.

+The version II non-default implementation has the lowest runtime because it hides the kernel execution time through overlap data transfer andkernel execution.
+The version I non-default stream implementation has the same runtime with the default stream implemention because there is no overlap of data transfer and kernel execution.

 ```cuda
 Time for sequential transfer and execute: 303.725983 milliseconds Time for asynchronous V1 transfer and execute (ms): 299.870117 milliseconds